 - Brush Your Cats One easy way to help your cats stay cooler is to help them by brushing away their excess hair.
 We brush the cats more often in the summer to remove their loose hair.
 They don’t seem to mind the extra brushing as it must make them feel so much better.

 - Sun Protection Annie has white ears and tips that are vulnerable to getting sunburned.
 She naturally seems to come inside during the hottest hours of the day and then returns to the sun room in the late afternoon when the room is shaded.
 We still keep an eye on her to keep those cute little ears from getting burned.

+Look for sigs your cat is overheated.
 If you see your cat breathing rapidly, panting, restless or their paws are sweaty, this could be a sign that your cat is overheated.
 Call your veterinarian immediately and give your cat cold water and a cool spot to rest.

 One More Safety Tip

 I always have at least a half tank of gas in my vehicle.
 This provides me a level of comfort that if an emergency does arise with us or our cats, we have enough fuel to make it to the emergency room.
 It is a terrible feeling to waste time stopping for fuel when a loved one is ill.